-- Actions for your LEAF Theme linked to: Ecology, Economy, Society and Culture (see definitions on page 5). - Actions that you have previously completed in nursery of school that you think were suitable for the LEAF Theme you have chosen and will be working on again this school year, maybe for Eco-Schools. - Actions, projects and campaigns that you are currently working on for other organisations and charities such as RSPB, WWF, the Wildlife Trust, Forest Schools or RHS if your Forest Eco-Committee think they will help raise awareness of your LEAF Theme and can be linked to ecology, economy, society or culture.
+- Actions for your LEAF Theme linked to: Ecology, Economy, Society and Culture (see definitions on page 5). - Actions that you have previously completed in school or as a group that you think were suitable for the LEAF Theme you have chosen and will be working on again this year. - Actions you are carrying out to achieve badges (or other awards) for your youth group.
+Or school projects and campaigns that you are currently working for other organisations and charities such as RSPB, WWF, the Wildlife Trust, Forest Schools or RHS, if your Forest Eco-Committee think they will help raise awareness of your LEAF Theme and can be linked to ecology, economy, society or culture.